 Daily Digest Option

 You can choose to receive Ontbirds and/or Birdnews messages as a daily digest.
-To select this option, go to the Ontbirds setup page or the Birdnews setup page.
-Login with your email, then select the Daily Digest option.
+To select this option, go to the Ontbirds list page.
+Login with your email, then use the 3 vertical dots to select Change preferences.
+From the Delivery Mode pulldown menu, select one of the Digest options.
 You can change your preference at anytime.

 Note that when you send a message, you will not receive a copy in your inbox.

 The posting rules are the same for Ontbirds and Birdnews.
 These rules are intended to ensure a safe and collegial forum which welcomes appropriate contributions from all subscribers.